 A specialized unit that ensures the flow of data from one system to another.
 A classic representative of decentralized oracles in the cryptocurrency space is the Chainlink project or Band protocol.

 A method of securing a blockchain network through energy-intensive computation.

 Proof of Stake

-A node in a network that validates transactions.
+A node in a blockchain network that processes and verifies transactions.